Contents

 What You Need To Qualify for GAINS

-- Receiving both the federal OAS and GIS pensions
+• Receiving both the federal OAS pension and GIS payments

 You may be wondering, though, what counts as private income.
-Well, this includes things like a workplace pension, bank interest income and the Canada pension plan.
+Well, this includes things like workplace pensions, bank interest income, and the Canada Pension Plan.
 That said, you don’t have to apply to start receiving the GAINS amount you don’t need to apply.
 As long as you file your annual tax returns and are approved for the GIS amount, you’ll start receiving this supplement.

-If you disagree with a decision you were given for the GAINS program, you can contact the Ontario government by registered mail or phone by contacting the Ontario Ministry of Finance.
+If you disagree with a decision you received for the GAINS program, you can contact the Ontario Ministry of Finance by registered mail or phone.
 You can also complete a formal Notice of Objection form within 90 days of receiving a written decision.

 Every year, the payment dates you’ll receive these amounts vary.
-Let’s take a look at the payment amounts for the 2024/2025 benefit year, which runs from July 1, 2024, to June 30, 2025.
+Let’s take a look at the payment amounts for the 2025/2026 benefit year, which runs from July 1, 2025, to June 30, 2026.
 They’re issued around the 25th of each month.
-This could vary based on holidays and weekends; however, if you’re registered for direct deposit payments, this is when you’ll see the funds in your account.
+This could vary by holiday and weekend; however, if you’re registered for direct deposit payments, you’ll see the funds in your account then.

 GAINS Programs in Other Provinces